Who Made Who: Lyrics

 The song "Who Made Who" was written for the Stephen King movie Maximum Overdrive, whose theme was machines that came alive and began killing people.
 The lyrics explore the idea of the gadgets and devices created by mankind coming to rule over human beings instead of the other way around, the irony where humans become subservient to the technology they created.

 Reception

-Though the film it was created for was derided by critics and financially flopped, the song "Who Made Who" became the band's most successful single in years, reaching No. 16 in the UK and No. 33 in the US.
-It was also voted second best track of 1986 by the readers of Hit Parader magazine.
+Though the film it was created for was derided by critics and financially flopped, the album reached No. 16 in the UK and No. 33 in the US.
+The title track was the group's most successful single in years, reaching the top 10 in Australia and number 16 in the UK.
+It was also voted the second best track of 1986 by the readers of Hit Parader magazine.
 Following this, a re-issue of "You Shook Me All Night Long" was released from the album, peaking at #46 in the UK.
 The album has sold five million copies in the US.
 Stephen Thomas Erlewine of AllMusic calls the album "a ripping AC/DC retrospective" and applauds the band "rescuing songs like 'Sink the Pink' from otherwise mediocre albums."